Open-DDR/test-purpose/systemc/doc/OpenDDR_DDR_SystemC_User_Guide.md

 ### Feedback and Suggestions

-We value your feedback to improve the Whitney LPDDR5 SystemC Model:
+We value your feedback to improve the OpenDDR DDR SystemC Model:

 #### How to Provide Feedback